BroncoSpace-Lab/scales-hardware/docs/FlatSat_Development.md

 #
 ### **SatCat**

-We are currently only able to use SatCat to send/recieve messages from different serial ports within the same windows host computer.
+We were able to run SatCat's Arty A7 Demo and got SatCat to send/recieve messages from different serial ports within the same windows host computer.

-We followed [this example setup from SatCat's GitHub](https://github.com/the-aerospace-corporation/satcat5/tree/main/examples/arty_a7) to download the software onto the FPGA and set up the hardware in the following configuration:
+We followed [this example setup from SatCat's GitHub](https://github.com/the-aerospace-corporation/satcat5/tree/main/examples/arty_a7) and set up the hardware in the following configuration:

 picture from drawio*******

-With the python chat client, we were able to get data transfer speeds on both UART and Ethernet:
+With the given python chat client test, we were able to get data transfer speeds on both UART and Ethernet:

 pictures of chat client**************

+This provided example only allows connection from SatCat to the COM ports of the local computer used, and NOT connection between different systems (which is what we need)

 **Next Step:** Change Verilog code to enable communication between two different systems (Jetson to the flight computer).